Frequently asked questions

 Tubestock plants are smaller than plants in 150mm (or larger) pots when you purchase them, however there are a range of benefits to buying/planting tubestock over other sizes of plants including:

-• being ready to grow – Although they are smaller in size, tubestock plants are mature enough that they will quickly acclimatise to new environments, will quickly outgrow larger plants, and have much healthier root systems.
+• Ready to grow – Although they are smaller in size, tubestock plants are mature enough that they will quickly acclimatise to new environments, will quickly outgrow larger plants, and have much healthier root systems.

 6. What is greening, and what is revegetation?